CanyonWildlifeFlowersTrees and ShrubsOther Non-Flowering PlantsGrassesInsectsSpiders and Ticks

-Located on the Columbia plateau in Central Washington, the Yakima is the longest river entirely in Washington state, flowing 214 miles from Keechelus Lake to the Columbia river near West Richland.
+Located on the Columbia plateau in Central Washington, the Yakima is the longest river entirely in Washington state, flowing 214 miles from Keechelus Lake to the Columbia River near West Richland.
 Millions of years ago, the Yakima was a slow, meandering river flowing through a flat basalt plain.
 Geologic pressure lifted and folded the basalt over many more millions of years.
-The Yakima River Canyon is a 20 mile stretch of the river between Ellensburg and Selah which was formed as three major ridges, Manashtash, Umtanum and Selah Butte, rose diagonally across the path of Yakima river.
+The Yakima River Canyon is a 20-mile stretch of the river between Ellensburg and Selah which was formed as three major ridges, Manashtash, Umtanum and Selah Butte, rose diagonally across the path of the Yakima River.
 This process was slow enough to allow the river to carve a path through the basalt, retain the ancient meanders and create the hills and sheer cliffs that we see in the Canyon today.

 Wildlife